Frost: Tales of QaiMaj Vol I by Selah J Tay-Song

 My rating: 3 of 5 stars

-The first 40% of this compilation consists of 6 brand-new short stories that explore various aspects of life in QaiMaj, along with a short commentary from Tay-Song.
-The second part is a preview of Dream of a Vast Blue Cavern, the first in the Dreams of QaiMaj series, plus appendices -- which is a bonus if you haven't read that one yet or you're wondering if you should invest your time in it.
+The compilation consists of 6 brand-new short stories that explore various aspects of life in QaiMaj, along with a short commentary from Tay-Song, followed by a preview of Dream of a Vast Blue Cavern, the first in the Dreams of QaiMaj series, plus appendices -- which is a bonus if you haven't read that one yet or you're wondering if you should invest your time in it.

 Dreamer -- I liked this one.
 It's a charming piece about Stasia as a child and how Glace was assigned as her guard, but didn't really give me any new insights.